M.A., The University of Texas at Austin

 Brandon Andrew Robinson is a doctoral candidate in the Department of Sociology at the University of Texas at Austin.
 His foundational research interests are in the areas of the sociology of sexualities and lesbian, gay, bisexual, transgender, and queer (LGBTQ) studies.
 Brandon is interested in how other social categories (e.g., race & gender) are constitutive of sexualities (and vice versa) and how these social categories generate exclusionary practices within sexually marginalized populations.
 He also has interests in studying how health & HIV/AIDS discourses construct our understandings of social categories, as well as, our beliefs about sex & pleasure.
 Lastly, Brandon is interested in researching ideas about cyberspaces.

 Brandon's research on homonormativity in the Netherlands is published in the journal of Sexuality Research & Social Policy.
 Brandon's article with Dr. Salvador Vidal-Ortiz on the "down low" and Craigslist.org is published in the journal Deviant Behavior.
 Brandon's quantitative piece with Dr. David A. Moskowitz on the eroticism of Internet cruising as a self-contained behavior is published in Culture, Health & Sexuality.
 His theoretical piece on "Barebacking with Weber" is in Social Theory & Health.
 Brandon's article on "personal preference" as the new racism and racial cleansing practices in gay cyberspace is published in the new Sociology of Race & Ethnicity journal.
+Brandon's article on the quantification of bodies in cyberspace and the discrimination against fat bodies is published in Social Currents.
 His book chapter on barebacking as a queer utopian practice is in the anthology A Critical Inquiry into Queer Utopias.

 Brandon is also the Project Manager for the Health and Relationships Project.